Capital Murder Criminal Defense Attorneys

 Federal Law and First-Degree Murder

 Federal law uses the term first-degree murder instead of “capital murder.”
-The charge is similar, though not identical, to the capital murder charge in Texas.
+The charge is similar, though not identical, to the capital murder charge.

 As in our state, the federal government considers felony murder a first-degree murder offense, and defendants convicted of felony murder are generally eligible for the death penalty.